mattanja/tequila-microk8s/README.md

 # TEQUILA Kubernetes Walkthrough

+*Tequila* is the name of the technical community at my employee GFT.
+This repository contains the scripts and description of a short introduction to Kubernetes and microk8s that I held for the community.

 ## Idea for the tequila session (20 minutes)

 Show that it is possible to setup a Kubernetes cluster in 20 minutes.